-We reviewed relevant documents, including competency assessment documentation of 12 clinicians applicable for the review period January 1-June 30, 2014, and we conversed with key managers and employees.
+We reviewed relevant documents, including competency assessment documentation of four clinicians applicable for the review period January 1-June 30, 2014, and we conversed with key managers and employees.
 The table below shows the areas reviewed for this topic.
+The areas marked as NM did not meet applicable requirements and needed improvement.
 Any items that did not apply to this facility are marked NA.
-The facility generally met requirements.
-We made no recommendations.